josevnz/Streamlit/MONITORING.md

 ## Showing Prometheus metrics with Streamlit

 Prometheus supports queries using the [PromQL language](https://prometheus.io/docs/prometheus/latest/querying/basics/).
-It also offerts a [REST API](https://prometheus.io/docs/prometheus/latest/querying/api/) to run remote queries.
+It also offers a [REST API](https://prometheus.io/docs/prometheus/latest/querying/api/) to expose those metrics to clients.

 To demonstrate how the monitoring works, will use the following metric:

 ```sql
 node_memory_MemFree_bytes
 ```
-It returns a JSON response (you can see a [full example](monitoring/prometheus_query_range_example.json) here):
+If you query the scrapper node, it returns a JSON response (you can see a [full example](monitoring/prometheus_query_range_example.json) here):

 ```json
 {